dsarov/ARDaP/README.md

 `nextflow clone dsarov/ardap install_dir/`

 Or navigate to the conda install path of ARDaP and change the `nextflow.config` in that location.

+# Long version for those unfamiliar with environments or just want all the steps for recommended installation

+1) Make sure you have the conda package manager installed (e.g. Anaconda, miniconda).
+You can check this by testing if you can find the `conda` command (`which conda`).
+If you don't have this software installed then go to ([the miniconda install page] (https://docs.conda.io/en/latest/miniconda.html)) and follow the instructions for your OS.

 ## Usage